Society of St. Basil: History

 Bishop Aftimios Ofiesh, at one time the canonical Bishop of Brooklyn, consecrated Ignatius (William Albert) Nichols to be auxiliary bishop of Washington with a specific mission to perform Western Rite work.
 Nichols founded the society as a devotional society based around the recitation of the Western Breviary and the promotion of Western Rite Orthodoxy.
 When Aftimios was de facto deposed following his marriage, Bp.
 Nichols and the society (along with what remained of the American Orthodox Catholic Church) entered into schism with him.

 In 1939, Nichols consecrated Alexander (Paul Tyler) Turner, a former Episcopalian and Old Catholic priest, as a bishop.
 Turner founded a small Western Rite parish (St. Sophia) in Mount Vernon, New York.
-It was Turner who replaced Ignatus when he died in 1947 since Turner was the only Western Rite bishop at the time.
+It was Turner who replaced Ignatius when he died in 1947 since Turner was the only Western Rite bishop at the time.
 The headquarters for the society also moved to Mount Vernon.
 A small publishing arm was begun, and Turner began publishing a periodical entitled Orthodoxy.